-We intend to use proceeds from this offering and the concurrent private placement to fund these unfunded commitments.
-In addition, as of November 22, 2021, Members of our Manager's Investment Committee are evaluating 45 potential new loans representing anticipated total loan commitments of approximately \$882.9 million.
-We are in various stages of our evaluation process with respect to certain of these loans that meet our investment objective.
-As of November 22, 2021, we (i) were reviewing, but had not yet issued indications of interest or entered into term sheets with respect to 30 of these potential loans, (ii) had issued indications of interest with respect to four of the loans, comprising \$144.1 million of anticipated loan commitments to be extended by us, and (iii) had executed non-binding term sheets with prospective borrowers with respect to nine additional potential loans, comprising \$98.0 million of anticipated loan commitments to be extended by us.
-The below summarizes nine additional potential loans with non-binding term sheets issued as of November 22, 2021, of which we intend to fund seven potential loans using proceeds from this offering and the concurrent private offering.
+In addition, as of September 10, 2021, our loan origination pipeline consisted of 33 potential new loans representing anticipated total loan commitments of approximately \$799.2 million.
+We are in various stages of our evaluation process with respect to these loans.
+As of September 10, 2021, we (i) were reviewing, but had not yet issued indications of interest or entered into term sheets with respect to 24 of these potential loans, (ii) had issued indications of interest with respect to four of the loans, comprising \$416.5 million of anticipated loan commitments to be extended by us, and (iii) had executed non-binding term sheets with prospective borrowers with respect to five additional potential loans, comprising \$90.0 million of anticipated loan commitments to be extended by us.
+The below summarizes five additional potential loans with non-binding term sheets issued as of September 10, 2021.

-C Proposed Commitment

-Loan Opportunity for REIT State Collateral (1)
+Loan Opportunity C Proposed Commitment for REIT State Collateral (1)

 1 \$ 5,000,000 Oregon Real Estate, Other

-2 \$ 20,000,000 Illinois Real Estate, Other
+2 \$ 25,000,000 Various Real Estate, Other

-3 \$ 20,000,000 Illinois Real Estate, Other
+3 \$ 25,000,000 Illinois Real Estate, Other

-4 \$ 15,000,000 Ohio Real Estate, Other
+4 \$ 10,000,000 Ohio Real Estate, Other

-5 \$ 6,000,000 Michigan Real Estate, Other
+5 \$ 25,000,000 Maryland Real Estate, Other

-6 \$ 6,000,000 Missouri Real Estate, Other

-7 \$ 6,000,000 California Real Estate, Other

-8 \$ 10,000,000 Various Real Estate, Other

-9 \$ 10,000,000 Various Real Estate, Other

-\$ 98,000,000
+\$ 90,000,000